 The Winchester Wooden Arbour Seat is a strong contender in the race for the best UK arbour seat.
 This is predominantly due to its interesting design, reasonable price, great added features, and strong functionality.
 So, let’s jump in.

-Unlike the other arbour seats listed in this review, the Winchester arbour has been designed to be weatherproof.
+Unlike the Dunster or the Relaxdays arbour seats listed in this review, the Winchester arbour has been designed to be weatherproof.
 This means that there are no gaps in between the planks of wood, and the roof is lined with a sheet of metal to protect the arbour from the rain, in addition to controlling the temperature underneath the roof – a pretty neat feature.
 With this in mind, this arbour is the perfect choice for those looking to have a rain-proof spot in the garden, perhaps to read a book or just immerse yourself in nature for a little while.
 It also works well for those trying to escape the sun and protect their skin from sun damage this summer.